jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 The following steps configure the Kubernetes cluster and HAProxy Ingress to read and parse Gateway API resources:

-* Manually install the Gateway API CRDs from the standard channel.
+* Manually install the Gateway API CRDs from the experimental channel - HAProxy Ingress supports TCPRoute which is not included in the standard channel.
 See the Gateway API [documentation](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api)
-    * ... or simply `kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/standard-install.yaml`
+    * ... or simply `kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/experimental-install.yaml`
     * `v1.0.0` is just a reference for a fresh new deployment, Gateway API `v0.4.0` or any newer versions are supported.
 * Start (or restart) the controller